Drew Brees Quick Info | |

 - Early in his professional career, there were concerns that he might not succeed as a pro due to his lack of arm strength and short stature in comparison to what is needed for a professional quarterback.

-- In 2004, Drew led the San Diego Chargers to their first AFC West title in 10 seasons and for his performances, he was declared the NFL comeback player of the season.
+- In 2004, Drew led the San Diego Chargers to their first AFC West title in 10 seasons and for his performances, he was declared as the NFL comeback player of the season.

 - In March 2006, he signed up with New Orleans Giants for $60 million, a six-year deal that gave him guaranteed $10 million in the first season as opposed to $2 million offered by his old franchise.

-- Although he was raised Christian, but he didn’t become wholeheartedly committed to the religion until he suffered a damaging ACL injury at the age of 17 and subsequently recovered from it.
+- Although he was raised Christian, he didn’t become wholeheartedly committed to the religion until he suffered a damaging ACL injury at the age of 17 and subsequently recovered from it.

 - Drew was named 2010 Sportsman of the Year by Sports Illustrated due to his help towards New Orleans City in recovery from the devastation of Hurricane Katrina and also for winning the Super Bowl.